martukas/dotfiles/README.md

 * `df-upgrade` - upgrades all submodules to latest versions in remote repos

 Updating repo:
-* The usual add-commit-push, or the `commit-push` alias
+* The usual add-commit-push ritual, or the `commit-push` alias
 * symlinked files will stay up to date
-* occasionally run `update.sh` to extract and save settings for guake
+* on Xubuntu, occasionally run `df-save` to extract and save settings for guake
 * `dirty` state in `private` part will be ignored by git.
-Commit changes to that submodule separately.
+Commit changes to that submodule separately, before you commit in parent dir

 ## Manual installation for now...